-People's Resource Center is a grassroots organization in DuPage County, Illinois, founded in 1975 by community members looking to help neighbors who were struggling with hunger.
-Inspired by social justice heroes like Martin Luther King, Jr., Dorothy Day and Jane Addams, founders Dorothy McIntyre, Father Tom Peyton and a group of volunteers from the Religious Education Community sought to do more than start a local food pantry -- and much more.
+People's Resource Center is a social service, non-profit organization in DuPage County, Illinois founded in 1975 by community members looking to help their neighbors who were struggling with hunger.
+Inspired by social justice heroes like Martin Luther King, Jr., Dorothy Day and Jane Addams, founders Dorothy McIntyre, Father Tom Peyton and a group of volunteers from the Religious Education Community sought to start a local food pantry -- and much more.

-• Developing the DuPage P.A.D.S. sheltering program (now an independent organization) in 1985 to address large-scale homelessness
+- Developing the DuPage P.A.D.S. sheltering program (now an independent organization) in 1985 to address large-scale homelessness